 Don’t write it down if you can avoid it.
 Use email instead of regular mail.
 Send a PDF instead of a printed document.
 Write a note or shopping list in your phone instead of on a piece of paper.

 E-readers and tablets are a pretty cheap way to use less paper, but don’t stop with books.
 Many magazines and newspapers are available as electronic editions, sometimes at a discount over printed versions.
 If you can get the publishers to use less paper then it’s as good as cutting your own use.

 3) Don’t Print It

 When you receive an electronic document, printing it defeats the purpose of electronic submission.
 Read it on your computer.
 For many document formats you can edit or comment right there on the screen instead of printing it out for handwritten notes.
-You will not only use less paper but also less printer toner.
+You will not only be using less paper but also less printer toner.

 4) Use Both Sides

-Of course sometimes we have to print, so be sure to use both sides of the paper.
+Of course, sometimes we have to print, so be sure to use both sides of the paper.
 Buy a duplexer attachment for your printer to do it automatically.
 Single-sheet feed the reverse sides of old documents when printing new ones.

 5) Another way to use less paper is to use scratch Paper – When a printed page still has a lot of space on it, use it to take notes instead of wasting a fresh sheet of paper.
 Keep a stack of printed sheets next to your phone and use them to take notes during conversations.
 Use every square inch of both sides of a sheet before putting it in the recycle bin.